shilab-ecnu/Hippo/docs/source/index.rst

 .. image:: _static/lm_select_demo.gif
    :alt:  A demo showcasting interactive selection of landmarks

-The python output box will show the coordinates of the selected landmarks:
+When selecting the landmarks, the python output box shows the coordinates:

 .. image:: _static/lm_output.png
    :alt:  The screenshot of python output box